0xERR0R/blocky/docs/configuration.md

 Some routers return multiple names for the client (host name and user defined name).
 With parameter `clientLookup.singleNameOrder` you can specify, which of retrieved names should be used.

+### Custom client name mapping

+You can also map a particular client name to one (or more) IP (ipv4/ipv6) addresses.
+Parameter `clientLookup.clients` contains a map of client name and multiple IP addresses.

 !!! example

     ```yaml